-I recently went for a weekend upstate.
-I rented a car and loaded my destination into my phone’s GPS.
-It let me know that I had about a two-hour journey ahead of me, and it suggested that I take the highway.
+Imagine going for a weekend upstate New York.
+You rent a car, load your destination into your phone’s GPS.
+It lets you know that you have about a two-hour journey ahead of you, and it suggests that you take the highway.

-About an hour and a half into my drive, my GPS noticed that there was an accident on the highway up ahead.
-It knew that would slow me down, so it reacted by advising me to take a different route, using back roads, in order to get to my destination as quickly as possible.
-Because of the accident, it was going to take a bit longer (not much—just 20 minutes or so), but I was back on track.
+About an hour and a half into your drive, your GPS notices that there is an accident on the highway up ahead.
+It knows that it will slow you down, so it reacts by advising you to take a different route, using back roads, in order to get to your destination as quickly as possible.
+Because of the accident, it’s going to take a bit longer (not much—just 20 minutes or so)—but you’re back on track.

 This example is very similar to Betterment’s goal-based advice; just as the GPS recommends the best route to take to reach your destination, we recommend the smart path to take to reach your financial goals.
 And just as the GPS updates its recommended route based on road conditions and accidents, we update our advice based on various circumstances, such as a shorter time horizon as you approach your target date, or a market downturn.

 Because our advice is constantly taking these factors into account, you’re always taking on the right level of risk and saving the right amount (if you’re following our advice).
 Historical data suggests that customers who follow our advice will stay on track to reach their goals, even in a market downturn as bad as the 2008 crisis.

 How Our Advice Works